seb86/woocommerce-hubtel-payment-gateway/readme.txt

 == Frequently Asked Questions ==

 = How do I setup the gateway? =
-All can be explained via the [documentation](https://github.com/seb86/woocommerce-hubtel-payment-gateway/wiki).
+To accept payments using this gateway, you must have a valid Hubtel merchant account.

+Link the gateway with your Hubtel merchant account by configuring the gateway settings at **WooCommerce > Settings > Checkout > Hubtel Checkout**.

 == Changelog ==

-= v1.0.0 - ???, 2018 =
+= v1.0.0 - ??, 2018 =
 * Initial release.